oliviayugovich/LAMPSEQ/README.md

 ## DEPENDENCIES
 For dependencies see `/scripts/lampseq_dependencies.tsv`.

+## CITATION
+**This tool has been developed by Olivia Yugovich and Shane Sturock.**
+ If you use **LAMPSEQ** in your work, please cite the following manuscript:
+> Yugovich, O., & Sturrock, S. (2025). *LAMPSEQ: A command-line analysis tool for species identification using LAMP sequencing data*.
+Submitted and under review at *Forensic Science International: Genetics*.

 ## CONTACT
-To contact the authors about this code or customising this code for other LAMP primer targets, please email Olivia Yugovich at olivia.yugovich@gmail.com
+To contact the authors about this code or customising this code for other LAMP primer targets, **please email Olivia Yugovich** at olivia.yugovich@gmail.com